Congratulations to the following Jerome J. Lohr College of Engineering research award winners!

 Dr. Kemp's proposal was titled: "Extending the Bôcher-Grace Theorem"

-The Bôcher-Grace theorem asserts that if a triangle in the complex plane has the complex numbers a, b, & c as its vertices, then there is an ellipse inscribed in the triangle, tangent to the midpoint of the sides, and the foci of the ellipse are the two critical points of the complex polynomial p(z) = (x – a)(z – b)((z – c).
+The Bôcher-Grace theorem asserts that if a triangle in the complex plane has the complex numbers a, b and c as its vertices, then there is an ellipse inscribed in the triangle, tangent to the midpoint of the sides and the foci of the ellipse are the two critical points of the complex polynomial p(z) = (x – a)(z – b)((z – c).
 This amazing result is over 125 years old and has recently been discussed in the mathematical literature.
-Callie Sleep, an undergraduate student, is attempting to extend this theorem to ellipses inscribed in quadrilaterals, pentagons, and higher order polygons.
+Callie Sleep, an undergraduate student, is attempting to extend this theorem to ellipses inscribed in quadrilaterals, pentagons and higher order polygons.
 Initial results are encouraging.

 The Following Faculty Members Have Been Awarded Funds By External Entities

 Dr. Reid, the Associate Dean- Engineering-Academics and Extension/Professor for the JJL College of Engineering, oversees two extension programs.
 For the first one—the SD Local Transportation Assistance Program— he receives an annual award from the Federal Highway Administration that is significantly overmatched by the South Dakota Department of Transportation.
 This award goes toward visiting each South Dakota County and assisting with its transportation needs, and providing training workshops on topics such as asphalt maintenance, asphalt paving, culvert installation, defensive driving, geotextiles, personnel management, risk management, safety awareness, surveying, winter maintenance, work zone traffic control and gravel roads.